Arize-ai/phoenix/docs/tutorials-use-cases/quickstart-2.md

 Navigate to the embeddings page.
 Select a period of high drift.
 Select a drifted cluster.
 Color your data by the `merchant_ID` feature.
 Select a cluster of drifted production data.
 Notice that much of this data consists of fraudulent transactions from the Scammeds merchant.
 Export the cluster.

-View your most recently exported data as a DataFrame.
+View your most recently exported data as a dataframe.

 ```python
 export_df = session.exports[-1]